 The life of a nano-influencer is simple.
 They generally do not have glamorous lives like the celebs you see on social media, so their audiences can relate to them.

-These qualities are great for your business because customers follow people with the same passions and interests as themselves.
+These qualities are great for your business and overall influencer marketing because customers follow people with the same passions and interests as themselves.

-Nano-influencers also have an organic following.
-The majority of their followers are often people who know them – friends, family, and coworkers.
+Nano-influencers also have an organic following, usually on social media.
+The majority of their followers are often real people who know them – friends, family, and coworkers.
 They are also approachable and relatable.

 Partnering with them gives your brand an authentic feel.

-The Association of National Advertisers estimates an increase in influencer spending by 2020.
-According to their research, influencer spending will hit $101 billion next year.
+The Association of National Advertisers estimated an increase in influencer spending in 2020.
+According to their research, influencer spending will hit $101 billion this year.

 Currently, the baseline rate for influencer payments is around 1% of follower count per sponsored Instagram post.
 That’s around $100 for every 10,000 followers, (on the conservative side).